Novum Law recognised in prestigious Chambers & Partners Guide 2024

 Frequently Asked Questions

 It can take several decades for mesothelioma to develop, so it does not matter when the exposure to asbestos took place.
-Our specialist asbestos disease solicitors can help even if your employer has gone out of business or you don’t know how you were exposed to asbestos.
+Our specialist mesothelioma solicitors can help even if your employer has gone out of business or you don’t know how you were exposed to asbestos.

 The compensation you receive depends on your personal circumstances and the impact mesothelioma has on your life.
 Factors such as loss of income now and into the future and any care costs will also be taken into account.

-The schemes available are: The Pneumoconiosis Workers’ Compensation Act which provides lump sum payments to workers who contracted the disease through their previous work.
+The schemes available are: The Pneumoconiosis Workers’ Compensation Act which gives lump sum payments to workers who contracted the disease through their previous work.

 Our legal expert will also use this as an opportunity to talk you through the process of making a claim and to explain your funding options and any relevant paperwork for making your claim.

 From that point on, your solicitor will pursue your claim on your behalf.
 The next step will be to contact the defendant’s insurers and to start gathering evidence to support your claim, liaising with medical experts and healthcare providers to access your records.
 Your solicitor will keep you updated as your claim progresses and at every step of the process.

 Yes, if your loved one has died from mesothelioma, you may still be able to make a claim on behalf of their estate.
 As a general rule, this should be done within three years of their death, but there are some exceptions, so it’s important to get expert advice from a specialist asbestos disease solicitor.
 You can call our team in confidence on Freephone 0800 884 0777, email firstname.lastname@example.org or contact us online for advice.